-But how do you know when a child’s truly ready?
+So how do you know when a child’s truly ready for potty training?
 You must look for signs, both the obvious (actual signs that read “Will Tinkle in Toilet for Toys”) and the much subtler.

 If your child is peeing in their diaper on a regular schedule, and only every few hours, there’s a good chance they’re ready to give the toilet a whirl.
 This is a sign they’re beginning to regulate, which is important for bladder control.